What is The Dempsey Challenge?

 How do I register or join a team?

 Teams must register via the website under Register then select Start a Team (for team captains) or Join a Team (for team members).
-A drop down menu will pop up and you choose the name of the team you want to join.
+From there, choose the name of the team you want to join and click search.
 It’s that simple!

 How do I start a team when I’m already registered as an individual?

-Can I join a team if I’m already registered as an individual?
+Can I join a team or change a team if I’m already registered as an individual?

 Do all team members have to participate in the same event?